 Popular western thought separates scientific knowledge and its concern for the mechanistic natural world from humanistic or historical knowledge.
 The latter assumes the existence of conscious agents driving events.
 What is agency?
 How does it arise?
 Where does it reside?
 Do conscious agents have a place in the way western science explains the world?

 Riskin examines the words and ideas of scientists and scholars throughout western history and concludes that agency has not been removed from scientific models of the universe.
 Instead, tricks of language have circumvented or displaced it.
 The “breakthrough” declaration by Rene Descartes that science studies the body, not the soul, was less a clarification about science than an effort to frame scientific inquiry so that it wouldn’t run afoul of whichever theological faction of the Reformation should eventually prevail.
 What is the nature of the boundary between a body and a soul?
 Or between a machine and a self?
 No one has ever been able to make this clear.

 The Restless Clock is not a quick read.
 Riskin walks the reader carefully through the reasoning of four centuries of thinkers who have attempted to reconcile a mechanical view of nature with the existence of conscious agents.
 Despite descriptions as intricate as medieval mechanical scenes, no one quite manages to fully explain machines and agency in relation to each other.

-It’s not uncommon, for example, for a person to remark that evolution didn’t design a human pelvis for sitting in a chair, surmise that certain memories can be overwritten, or attribute all of our motivations to a “selfish gene.”
-When pressed, many people would acknowledge that evolution-as-designer, a brain full of computer chips, and a relentlessly determined strings of DNA are “just metaphors,” images that stand in for sophisticated ideas whose fully accurate articulation would make the conversation to cumbersome.
+It’s not uncommon, for example, to hear someone remark that evolution didn’t design a human pelvis for sitting in a chair, surmise that certain memories can be overwritten, or attribute all of our motivations to a “selfish gene.”
+When pressed, many people would acknowledge that evolution-as-designer, a brain full of computer chips, or relentlessly determined strings of DNA are “just metaphors,” images that stand in for sophisticated ideas whose fully accurate articulation would make the conversation to cumbersome.
 Riskin looks hard for an articulation of such ideas which doesn’t fall apart.
 She doesn’t find it.